Wealth Management Near Me

 This brings us to our second distinction between working with a financial advisor versus an investment broker.
 We’ll get into the nuance of financial advisor compensation shortly when we discuss the strategies of managing finances that different firms use.
-But generally, you can estimate that a wealth manager earns somewhere around 1% of your investment portfolio’s value per year.
+But generally, you can estimate that a wealth manager who provides “wealth management near me” earns somewhere around 1% of your investment portfolio’s value per year.
 As you can tell, with this compensation method, it’s in your wealth manager’s best interest to ensure that you are growing or maintaining your level of wealth.

-In contrast, broker-dealers earn compensation differently.
+In contrast, broker-dealers who provide “wealth management near me” earn compensation differently.
 Investment brokers suggest securities based on your current needs at the time and will earn a commission depending on which investments you purchase.
 Let’s say that you decide to purchase an investment solution based on their input, resulting in less growth in your finances.
 Although you might assume that the broker will be compensated less because your investments didn’t match the market returns, they might actually make more off commissions because you decided to purchase one investment over another.

-People usually decide whether to go with an investment adviser or top financial advisers when considering exactly their financial needs and goals.
-Wealth managers are better suited to offer a range of services, while investment brokers suggest securities by focusing on a small part of your financial life.
+People usually decide whether to go with an investment adviser or top financial advisers when considering their exact financial needs and goals.
+Wealth managers providing “wealth management near me” are better suited to offer a range of services, while investment brokers suggest securities by focusing on a small part of your financial life.
 When you need to know how to invest for retirement, an investment broker can help with that.

-But, if you need assistance on asset accumulation, retirement planning (as a retiree), and estate planning, you’re much better off working with one financial advisor that can help you with all aspects at once.
+But, if you need assistance on asset accumulation, retirement planning (as a retiree), and estate planning, you’re much better off working with a single financial advisor, providing “wealth management near me,” who can help you with all aspects at once.
 At PillarWM (rights reserved), we offer comprehensive solutions regarding managing your assets.
 To learn more about how we do this, order a free hardcover copy of our book, The Art of Protecting Ultra-High Net Worth Portfolios and Estates – Strategies For Families Worth $25 Million To $500 Million.